LeoVanRensburg/FL-Testbed/README.md

 alias sudop='sudo env PATH=$PATH'
 ```

+For good measure, make sure to restart the machine after you have completed the installation process.
+There appear to be some weird bugs if you don't.

 ### Alternative
 Before proceeding with the rest of this installation guide, please follow the instructions on [this website](https://coreemu.github.io/core/install.html) to install CORE.

+### Post-install

 Once you have completed the installation and verified CORE is working, you can continue with the following steps:
 1. Clone the github repo